 The next section of the paper got into what is arguably the most important issue of the paper: the simple fact that for all but the last 11,000 years, the predominant fluids consumed by humans were water and breast milk and nothing else.

-Now, they go out of their way to point out that milk is a complete beverage containing protein, carbohydrate, fat and water.
+Now, they go out of their way to point out that milk is a complete beverage containing protein, carbohydrate, fat, water and various micronutrients.
 Water is, of course water which provides no calories.
 This is important because numerous studies have shown that humans show poor compensation for fluid calories.

 Let me explain that a bit.
 Compensation means that the body will adjust caloric intake at other times of the day (or days later) for a given caloric load.
 So say you eat a bunch of candy earlier in the day and it provides 450 calories.

-This is also a big part of why all of the furor over HFCS is mis-placed in my opinion: the problem isn’t with the HFCS per se, it’s the form that people are getting it which is liquid calories.
+This is also a big part of why all of the furor over HFCS is mis-placed in my opinion.
+The problem isn’t with the HFCS per se, it’s the form that people are getting it which is liquid calories.
 Which the body doesn’t compensate for well.
 But the body wouldn’t compensate any better for a sucrose containing drink, a glucose containing drink or any other caloric drink.
-Get it?
+People just aren’t drinking those.

-It’s got nothing to do with the HFCS content, it’s got to do with how the human body handles non-milk caloric fluids.
+It’s got nothing to do with the HFCS content per se, it’s got to do with how the human body handles non-milk caloric fluids.
 Which is poorly.